Ballasi/stck/README.md

 show you `┄` if you're currently in a comment.

 If you want to take a look at your stack, you can type anytime the command `stck` as it takes no argument.
-This command prints the stacks, from the bottom (where your oldest keywords are) to the top (where the new keywords are).
+This command prints the stack, from the bottom (where your oldest keywords are) to the top (where the new keywords are).

 I recommend playing around with the CLI if you're interested in understanding